TeamGrIP/GrIP-1.0.0/README.md

 # GrIP-1.0.0

-GrIP is a Mathematica® based package that computes the Group Invariant Polynomial of (super)fields based on the information about their transformation properties under the assigned symmetries.
+The GrIP is a Mathematica® based package that computes the Group Invariant Polynomial of (super)fields.
+The user needs to prepare an input file containing information about (super)field content and their transformation properties under the assigned symmetries.
+The order of the polynomial is determined by the mass (non-supersymmetric models) and canonical (supersymmetric scenarios) dimensions.
+These operators can be suitably collected to form the Lagrangian.
+The GrIP allows the user to look for operators for specific processes which makes it unique.
+This program lays the foundation for BSM-EFT.